GlosuU/bayograff/README.md

 # bayograff

 Write an autobiography, a journal or a chronology online

 ## TODOS

+-   After searching something, clicking Reporterms does not refresh to all reporterms
-* Allow date input with text (maybe use npm install v-calendar)
+-   Allow date input with text (maybe use npm install v-calendar)
 -   min and max dates should be one day off maybe (will need to use computed I believe)

 ## Project setup

 ```
 npm install
 ```

-### Compiles and hot-reloads for development
+### Run server in development mode

 ```
-npm run serve
+npm run server-dev
 ```

-### Compiles and minifies for production
+### Run client in development mode

 ```
-npm run build
+npm run client-dev
 ```

-### Lints and fixes files
+### Build the client and run server in production mode

 ```
+npm run client-build
-npm run lint
+npm run start
 ```